Downtown: Characteristics

-The typical American downtown has certain unique characteristics.
+A typical American downtown has certain unique characteristics.
 During the postwar economic boom in the 1950s, the residential population of most downtowns crashed.
 This has been attributed to reasons such as slum clearance, construction of the Interstate Highway System, and white flight from urban cores to rapidly expanding suburbs.
 Due to well-intended but ineptly executed urban revitalization projects, downtowns eventually came to be dominated by high-rise office buildings in which commuters from the suburbs filled white-collar jobs, while the remaining residential populations sank further into unemployment, poverty, and homelessness.
-By the 1990s, many office-oriented businesses began to abandon the tired old downtowns for the suburbs, resulting in what are now known as "edge cities".
+By the 1990s, many office-oriented businesses began to abandon the downtowns for the suburbs, resulting in what are now known as "edge cities".
 One textbook, in explaining why edge cities are so popular, stated:

 The big central city comes with dirt, crime, subways, stress, congestion, high taxes, and poor public schools.
 Edge cities are not immune to all of these problems (especially congestion) but for now they largely avoid most of them.

 Since then, between 2000 and 2010, downtown areas grew rapidly in population.
 In U.S. metro areas with at least five million people, the population within two miles of the city hall grew twice as fast as the overall population in the metro area.